 Friction Ridge capture devices

-capture devices for exemplars (i.e. captured from an individual, not a surface) have been used in mobile environments for many years.
+Friction ridge capture devices for exemplars (i.e., captured from an individual, not a surface) have been used in mobile environments for many years.
 Since the general attributes are similar for all three types of friction ridges (finger, palm and plantar), they are grouped together in this document.
 In fact, some devices can be (and are) used for capture of different types of friction ridge prints.
 There are acquisition profiles that are described in Section 7.1.1 of this document.
-The Fingerprint Acquisition Profile (FAP) levels, Palm print Acquisition Profile (PAP) levels and Toe and foot print Acquisition Profile (TAP) levels should be specified in record types 14, 15 and 19 respectively, when using the ANSI/NIST-ITL standard.
+The Fingerprint Acquisition Profile (FAP) levels, Palm print Acquisition Profile (PAP) levels, and Toe and foot print Acquisition Profile (TAP) levels should be specified in record types 14, 15 and 19, respectively, when using the ANSI/NIST-ITL standard.

-As discussed in Section 7.4, fingerprints can also be captured from objects (latent prints) – or even victims bodies using mobile technology.
-These images can be transmitted in record type13 based upon the ANSI/NIST-ITL standard.
-Latent prints are sufficiently different from exemplars that they are handled in the tables of this section.
+As discussed in Section 7.4, fingerprints can also be captured from objects (latent prints) – or even victims’ bodies using mobile technology.
+These images can be transmitted in record type-13 based upon the ANSI/NIST-ITL standard.
+Latent prints are sufficiently different from exemplars that they are handled separately in the tables of this section.

 Table 1 is from the 2015 Update of the ANSI/NIST-ITL standard.
 Notice that this table concerns impression types, while Table 2 concerns the capture technology.
 While one may imply the other, there is not always a direct correlation between the two.
 The codes in Table 1 should be entered in fields 13.003, 14.003, 15.003, and 19.003 of ANSI/NIST-ITL transactions.
 The codes are a subset of the original list of impression types for the ANSI/NIST-ITL standard, which is still retained for type-4 records.

-2 is excerpted from the 2015 Update of the ANSI/NIST-ITL standard.
+Table 2 is excerpted from the 2015 Update of the ANSI/NIST-ITL standard.
 The information in this table can optionally be entered in Fields 13.901, 14.901, 15.901, and 19.901 of ANSI/NIST-ITL transactions.
-Note that there is no capability to encode this information in a type-4 ANSI/NIST-ITL record
+Note that there is no capability to encode this information in a type-4 ANSI/NIST-ITL record.

-1
+Table 1

 Friction Ridge Impression Types

 Exemplar Prints